 Cancer care must be more than treatment—it’s trust, compassion, and support.
 From reducing financial & time burdens to providing prevention, palliative care, and research-driven solutions, the goal is simple: quality cancer care for all, closer to home.

-Shahid Akhter, Consulting Editor, FEHealthcare, spoke to Dr. Bhavna Sirohi, Medical Director, Balco Medical Centre, Raipur, about the urgent need for quality benchmarks in cancer care, the vision of cancer care for all, and strategies to make treatment holistic, affordable, and accessible across India.
+Shahid Akhter, Consulting Editor, FEHealthcare, spoke to Dr. Bhawna Sirohi, Medical Director, Balco Medical Centre, Raipur, about the urgent need for quality benchmarks in cancer care, the vision of cancer care for all, and strategies to make treatment holistic, affordable, and accessible across India.

 What core standards should a hospital meet before it can truly be called a cancer centre?